omundy/learn-javascript/topics/node/node.md

 There are several ways to install Node (which includes NPM) on your machine (starting with the easiest)

 1. Use an [installer via node website](https://nodejs.org/en/download/) (fastest, but difficult to upgrade).
-1. Use a system package manager like Homebrew or Scoop (easy to upgrade)
+1. Use a system package manager like Homebrew or Scoop (this makes it easy to upgrade)
-1. Use [nvm](https://github.com/nvm-sh/nvm) (is the most flexible method but potentially adds complexity for new users).
+1. Use [nvm](https://github.com/nvm-sh/nvm) (the most flexible method but potentially adds complexity for new users).

+For my students, I recommend #2.
+Choose your OS and install Node below.